rgcgithub/regenie/docs/docs/options.md

 ```

 No header.
 Each line must start with variant ID
-(if there are additional columns, file must be space separated).
+(if there are additional columns, file must be space/tab separated).

 Variants listed in this file that are not in bgen/bed file are ignored.